Library System Membership

 - The following policies are designed to insure that all users have equitable access to the services and materials of the Menomonie Public Library regardless of race, color, sex, national origin, age, religion, sexual orientation, or disability.

-Any resident of the city of Menomonie is eligible to receive a free Menomonie Public Library card.
+Any resident of Menomonie or Dunn County is eligible to receive a free Menomonie Public Library card.
 All applicants 18 years of age or older must present an acceptable picture and address identification at the time of application for the first card or a lost card replacement.
 Identification requires proof of identity and proof of Wisconsin residency.
-Such identification may include a current driver’s license, State issued ID card, or student ID with photo and current address or these other forms listed below:

 - U.S. Passport